stepanataccolade/docsv2/sources/ci_configure.md

 ####AWS CLI

-This is required if you want to pull from or push to Amazon's ECR.
+This is required if you want to pull from or push to Amazon's ECR in your `ci`, `post_ci`, `on_success` or `on_failure` sections..
 Include the following in your Dockerfile to install the aws cli:

 ```
 sudo pip install awscli